danidiaz/dep-t/README.md

 Also, what type should `env'` have?

-However, using `DepT`, which is just a newtype wrapper over `ReaderT` to pacify the compiler, it works:
+If we turn to `DepT`—which is just a newtype wrapper over `ReaderT` to pacify the compiler—it works:

     env :: Env (DepT Env IO)
     env =